loki5129/-ai-/README.md

-# -ai- in quotenatin marks
+ai in quotation marks
+it does around 1800 inputs a sec